-Mary Immaculate is a College of Education and the Liberal Arts and has been providing teacher education since 1898.
-Mary Immaculate has considerable experience and expertise in the provision of teacher education in the area of Special and Inclusive Education including autism.
+Mary Immaculate College (MIC) is a College of Education and the Liberal Arts and has been providing teacher education since 1898.
+It has considerable experience and expertise in the provision of teacher education in the area of Special and Inclusive Education, including autism.
 The College’s Department of Educational Psychology, Inclusive and Special Education is led by Dr Patricia Daly, who is a co-organiser of this course on autism.

 Both agencies recognise the need for high quality graduate autism professional development in Ireland and Northern Ireland and the Graduate Certificate in Autism Studies will meet this need.